elsudan/portfolio/README.md

 # Portfolio

-this repo contains some of the personal projects in Data Science, Machine Learning and Economics I have worked on
+portfolio in construction of some of the personal projects in Data Science, Machine Learning and Economics I have worked on